 On the next page ("Dates and Deadlines") you'll find a handy checklist of everything we need.
 You'll find more details on some of these items elsewhere in this handbook.
 Please doublecheck everything for completeness and accuracy.

-Should you need to mail paper items (but most people don't), the NBTSC postal address is NBTSC, PO Box 2034, Joshua Tree, CA 92252.
+Should you need to mail checks or other paper items, our postal address is NBTSC, PO Box 2034, Joshua Tree, CA 92252.